Marian Cripps, Baroness Parmoor: Marriage and international campaigns

 In 1919, Marian Ellis and the Baroness Courtney of Penwith established the Fight the Famine Committee.
 On 14 July that year, she married politician Charles Cripps, 1st Baron Parmoor, brother-in-law of Lady Courtney and Beatrice Webb.
 The marriage was childless, but Lady Parmoor strongly influenced her youngest stepson, Stafford Cripps.

 Lady Parmoor acted as president of the World YWCA between 1924 and 1928, and helped to establish the Fellowship of Reconciliation.
 She was a founding member of the Women's International League for Peace and Freedom and became president of the organisation's British branch in 1950.
 Lady Parmoor actively served as vice-president of the National Peace Council and argued in favour of admitting China to the United Nations and negotiating an end to the Korean War.
 In 1948, Lady Parmoor wrote a pamphlet titled The Challenge of the Atomic Bomb, which was published by the Friends Peace Committee.
-At the age of 70, the Dowager Baroness Parmoor undertook a study of nuclear fission in order to speak out against the use of nuclear weapon.
+At the age of 70, the Dowager Baroness Parmoor undertook a study of nuclear fission in order to speak out against the use of nuclear weapons.

 Two days before her death at her London home, aged 74, she assisted in writing a Quaker message to the prime minister, Winston Churchill, in protest against bombarding North Korea.
 She was cremated at Golders Green Crematorium, and her ashes were taken to Frieth.
 Her twin sister, Edith, was also a devoted activist.